JebinAbraham/English-French-Language-Translation-using-Transformers/README.md

 # 🌍 Transformer-based Language Translation

 This Jupyter Notebook implements a basic **Transformer model from scratch** using PyTorch to perform **English to French translation**.
-It’s designed as an educational project to understand the inner workings of transformer-based architectures.
+It’s designed as an foundatioal project to understand the inner workings of transformer-based architectures.

 ---